Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Phase-walk ans a tze

 \subsubsection{Product states}

 If the constraint graph $G$ is the null graph, then the walk Hamiltonian is the $N$-dimensional hypercube and the time evolution remains fully separable.
 With $p = 1$, the state is

 Setting the $X$-rotation angles to $(\tau_0,\tau_1)\equiv\{\pi/4,\,3\pi/4\} \pmod{2\pi}$ (in any order) and choosing $\gamma=\pm\pi \pmod{2\pi}$ and $c_k=z_k^*$ enables the preparation of any computational-basis state\footnote{Geometrically, the single-qubit gates perform an $X\text{-}Z\text{-}X$ rotation sequence on the Bloch sphere of each qubit.
 Starting from $+z$ (i.e., $\ket{0}$), an $X$-rotation by $\tau_0 = \pi/4$ moves the Bloch vector to $-y$.
 Then, if $c_k = 1$, the intermediate $Z$-rotation moves the vector to $-y$.
 Finally, an $X$-rotation by $\tau_1 = 3\pi/4$ drives vectors on $+y$ back to $+z$ (i.e., $\ket{0}$) and those on $-y$ to $-z$ (i.e., $\ket{1}$).}.
 However, when a nontrivial connected constraint graph is introduced, each $\sigma_x^k$ becomes a neighbor-conditioned multi-qubit gate, so the evolution is no longer separable.
 Nevertheless, the walk ansatz can still prepare the exact state.
-Given a phasor unitary
+Given a phase separator

 as a sum of Pauli-z terms that are non-zero in the target bitstring, three protocols are possible.
 The first is a Trotterized adiabatic protocol that uses perturbatively small parameters $\gamma,\tau\ll1$, exact in the $p\to\infty$ limit \cite{Wurtz2022}.
-The second is a Trotterized mask protocol with $\gamma,\tau\ll1$ but $\gamma\gg\tau$ to ``pin" the zero qubits in the zero state with a large effective Z field.
-The third is a fast-forward limit \cite{GuryOdelin2019} with $\gamma=\pi$ and $\tau_0 + p\tau_1=\tfrac{\pi}{2}$, which can be shown to be exact by the following argument.
+The second is a Trotterized mask protocol with $\gamma,\tau\ll1$ but $\gamma\gg\tau$ to ``pin'' the zero qubits in the zero state with a large effective Z field.
+The third is a fast-forward limit \cite{GuryOdelin2019} with $\gamma=\pi$ and $\tau_0 + p\tau_1=\tfrac{\pi}{2}$, for which we give the following argument.
 First, the walk Hamiltonian can be split by $U_{z^*}$ into two components:

 where $\mathcal G_-$ flips $h_{z^*}(z)$ and $\mathcal G_+$ preserves it.
 Then,

 Here the $+1$ eigenspace of $U_{z^*}$, which contains the ground state $\ket{0}$ and $\ket{z^*}$, is the \emph{positive} subspace and the $-1$ eigenspace the \emph{negative} subspace.